atomixinteractions/createrest/README.md

 ## Warning!

-> That middleware now in development!
+> Now in development!
 Do not use it in production (only before v1 release)

 ## Usage example